vivekbahl2021/github-actions-workshop/labs/aspnet-webapp/build-windows-runner-lab.md

 ### Step 4: Understanding the Workflow

-1. The workflow contains a single job named `build` that runs on an `ubuntu-latest` runner.
+1. The workflow contains a single job named `build` that runs on an `windows-latest` runner.

 2. The job has four key steps:
    - **Checkout code**: This step uses the `actions/checkout` action to retrieve the latest code from the repository.